FudaWiki/fudawiki-files/newgames/oni_greyson.md

 - **bridge** = you get another turn, however, you must discard a card on top of the bridge card. if you can't, you must draw cards until you are able to do so. you cannot end the round using the bridge card (if you discard the bridge and it's the last card in your hand, then you must draw card(s) until you can discard a card on top of the bridge).
 - **any willow card** = next player skips turn
 - **sake cup** = counts as both animal and junk, and may be discarded onto either an animal or junk card, or may be followed by another card that is either an animal or junk.
 - **lightning** = if you discard it, you have the option to declare to end the round.
-If you do, all points from the cards left in your hand will be deducted from your score. you cannot discard this card during your first turn.
+If you do, all points from the cards left in your hand will be deducted from your positive score. you cannot discard this card during your first turn.

 # End of Round
 The round ends once a player runs out of cards in hand; that player is declared the **winner** for that round and becomes the dealer for the next round.